INTRODUCTION AND EPIDEMIOLOGY

 Proximity of injury to major vascular structures

 Thoroughly evaluate nerve, tendon, and muscle function during the physical exam (Table 266-2).
-Pain on palpation or movement of bony structures or obvious ...
+Pain on palpation or movement of bony structures or ...